-True Service Managers are on the Front Line
+Service Manager Training: Who's on the Front Line?

 It isn’t a statistic that gets tracked, but service managers spend more time at their desk each day than among their staff and customers.